 - I used a buffalo sauce that is medium-spicy, but there are ones that are mild or hot.
 Feel free to adjust the amount of buffalo sauce according to your desired spice level.

-- Once prepared, this recipe will keep for 5-7 days.
+- Once prepared, this chickpea salad will keep for 5-7 days.
 Store it in an air tight container for best results.

 - You can mash the chickpeas as much or as little as you want.
 I personally like it with a decent amount of texture, so I don’t over mash.
 However, you are welcome to mash really well so no chunks remain.